Queensland Nickel: Financial troubles

-In April 2018 Palmer claimed the attacks were politically motivated and launched a counter claim and is suing the liquidators for $1.8 billion in damages.
+In April 2018 Palmer claimed the attacks were politically motivated and launched a counter claim and sued the liquidators for $1.8 billion in damages.
+In August 2019 Palmer settled and agreed to pay the entitlements of the sacked Queensland Nickel workforce.
+In 2021 appeal courts ordered Palmer to pay a further $102M to outstanding QNI creditors.

 Future

 On 29 June 2018, Palmer held a press conference in Townsville to address the claims against him and announced his intention to re-open the refinery and create hundreds of jobs.
 Due to high cobalt prices in 2018, there is also an estimated $6 billion worth of cobalt in the tailings dams onsite at the refinery operations in Yabulu.
 At the same time Palmer began his return to Australian politics.
+At the end of 2023 the Refinery remains closed with no published plans for restart.